School Counseling Program at University of Massachusetts Boston

 Can I get licensed or certified in another state as a school counselor?

 Typically, your state’s Department of Education posts licensure or certification requirements online.
 You can compare those requirements with our program requirements.
 Because Massachusetts’ licensure requirements are quite stringent, our program may meet the educational requirements for licensure or certification in your state.
+For more information about licensure in all fifty states, please visit here.

 What about accreditation?